Temporary Heater Safety Tips

 - Don’t use any below grade LPG or LP.
 Propane settles in low areas.
 For example, in a basement without an exit, any spark or flame could ignite the gas concentration to create a damaging explosion.

-- Install CO detectors in the area to monitor carbon monoxide buildup.
+- When using direct fired heaters, install CO detectors in the area to monitor carbon monoxide buildup.

 - Never leave a heater running unattended.
 A fire watch is required for overnight activity.